 “To find the best tool, I should look for a better email platform.”

 If this is your starting point for tackling abandoned carts, you're not alone, but it’s an assumption that's holding you back.
 For years, the default strategy for winning back would-be customers was to find the perfect email provider, craft a clever three-part email sequence, and hope for the best.
 The problem is that while you've been perfecting your subject lines, your customers have moved on.
-With nearly 70% of all e-commerce carts being abandoned, just doing what you’ve always done is no longer a viable strategy.
+With nearly 70% of all e-commerce carts being abandoned (opens in a new tab), just doing what you’ve always done is no longer a viable strategy.
 Email’s effectiveness as a direct line to your audience is waning, and the best recovery tools today aren't about building a better email.
 They’re about reaching customers in the high-intent channels they actually use, like SMS and social media DMs.

 Why Email Became the Default (And Why It’s Not Enough Anymore)

 It makes sense that e-commerce brands have relied on email for so long.
 For a while, it worked incredibly well, and in some ways, it still outperforms other types of marketing.
-Compared to a standard promotional newsletter's 15-30% open rate, abandoned cart email open rates can hit an impressive 39-45%.
+Compared to a standard promotional newsletter's 15-30% open rate, abandoned cart email open rates can hit an impressive 39-45% (opens in a new tab).
 That's a significantly more engaged audience, which logically leads to focusing your efforts there.
 A well-executed email strategy can absolutely help recover lost sales, increase retention, and provide valuable customer insights.

 To that end, the conventional wisdom evolved to support a multi-step email cadence.
 A single reminder was often seen as insufficient, so the standard best practice became a series.
 The first email would be a gentle, "Did you forget something?" nudge.
 A day later, a second email might introduce a sense of urgency, perhaps warning that an item is low in stock.
 A third could follow with a small discount or an offer of free shipping to finally close the deal.
 This multi-step email series allowed brands to pace the conversation and test different psychological triggers.